Developmental Psychology

 What causes us to develop in one way or another?
 Is it the way our parents raise us?
 The media that we consume?
 The culture we grow up in?
 Or is it simpler than that?
 Can we look at genes and hereditary factors that determine our development?

 On the other side of the debate are empiricists.
 They believe that nurture determines everything.
-The way a child is raised will determine how it behaves as an adult (Attachment Theory is an example of a theory that relies heavily on nurture.)
+How a child is raised will determine how it behaves as an adult (Attachment Theory is an example of a theory that relies heavily on nurture.)

-This debate has a heavy influence on parenting styles or how we assess people with particularly “bad” behavior.
-Do children have violent personalities because of genes, for example, or is it because they were allowed to play violent video games as a young age?
+This debate heavily influences parenting styles or how we assess people with particularly “bad” behavior.
+Do children have violent personalities because of genes, for example, or were they allowed to play violent games at a young age?

 Continuity vs. Discontinuity

-You might have noticed that a lot of theories mentioned above lay out different stages of development.
+You might have noticed that many theories mentioned above layout different stages of development.
 Freud maps out stages of psychosexual development.
-Erikson’s theory has stages of psychosocial development.
+Erikson's theory has stages of psychosocial development.
 Is that how development really works?

 That’s another big question that developmental psychologists want to answer.
 These stages contribute to the idea of discontinuity.
 The discontinuity view maps out different stages and problems that children (or adults) go through when they reach a certain age.
 Not all children (or adults) go through these stages at the same rate, but everyone goes through these stages in the same order.

 On the other side of this debate is the continuity view.
-If discontinuity was a series of steps, continuity is a ramp.
-The continuity view sees development as something that children go through based on their current skills and knowledge.
-They continue to build these skills as they would grow taller.
+If discontinuity is a series of steps, continuity is a ramp.
+The continuity view sees development as something children go through based on their current skills and knowledge.
+They continue to build these skills as they grow taller.

 One idea associated with the Zone of Proximal Development is scaffolding.
 Scaffolding is the idea that children learn certain skills and then begin to build on top of those skills, like climbing a ladder.
 This is similar to the idea of continuity.
 Each child has their own ladder and develops at their own pace.